 White meat also plays an important role in High Elven cuisine.
 In Froturn, the type of meat you most often eat is said to reflect on your social status: lower-class citizens eat goat, middle-class citizens eat beef and mutton, upper-class citizens prefer poultry and vension.

 Unlike in neighboring Etrand, meat is never ever eaten raw or cold, and smoking meat is also frowned upon.
-Instead, the preferred method of eating red meat is slicing into small bits, then frying, and then mixing with pasta and/or vegetables.
-White meat is usually either cooked or roasted.
+Instead, the preferred method of eating red meat is slicing into small - usually bite-sized - bits, then frying or cooking on a skewer, and then mixing with pasta and/or vegetables.
+White meat is usually either cooked (often into a soup or stew) or roasted.
 Bottom line: meat is always eaten warm.

 Consuming meat and dairy products together as part of the same dish, while not a nationwide taboo, is generally discouraged, with the exception of two specific dishes: the "creamy pasta", which often contains bits of fried beef or mutton in addition to sour cream and cottage cheese; and the fried dough, which too often contains bits of fried beef in addition to sour cream and filed cheese.
 The "taboo" of putting dairy and meat together varies from region to region: in North-Western Froturn - as well as the Easternmost borders with Etrand - the taboo is relaxed, while in Southern Froturn, it is taken more seriously and even those two specific dishes are eschewed.